Space is Sound

 Courtesy the artist

 Allard van Hoorn combines sound, installation, and performance to describe spaces.
 His practice provides site-specific developments of languages exclusive to the history of the spaces in which they are made.
 These works are titled Urban Songlines.
 The name presents a contemporary artistic version of the Australian Aboriginal practice of geographically transmitting stories from community to community with what are called songlines.[1]
-A traditional songline is sung by the traveler while navigating one point to the next, and moments in the song mark places on Earth and in the sky similar to a map.[2]
-As can Hoorn’s artworks, they offer frameworks for communicating new or changing meanings to space and community.
+A traditional songline is sung by the traveler while navigating from one point to the next.
+Moments in the song mark places on Earth and in the sky similar to a map.[2]
+As can Hoorn’s artworks, the songlines themselves offer frameworks for communicating new or changing meanings to space and community.

 [1] Robert S. Fuller, “1.2 Songlines, The Astronomy and Songline Connections of the Saltwater Aboriginal Peoples of the New South Wales Coast” (PhD diss., UNSW School of Humanities and Languages, 2020), 5-6.